 OMG, we're talking about weather, when it's a DVD Forum what about the tv movie idea I had?
 Any comments?

 does any body know what special features will be on the disc ?
 I thought that the actual swimming pool at the Range was rather small

 This will be the first of the big 80s soaps to come to DVD.
 I hope it does well so that the others will come as well.
 DVD is the perfect format for these prime-time soaps, giving you instant satisfcation.
 And count me as another person who wants to see Dynasty come to DVD, though that show doesn't really heat up until Joan Collins joins in either the late first year or second year.

 I never really watched Dallas and it isn't a show that I would have asked for on dvd but now I am thinking if it is priced reasonably then I will get it since there just doesn't seem to be that many shows these days that interest me.
 It might be fun to go back and watch a show that was really popular at the time.

+As a big fan from its first airing, I would definitely pick up the first four or five seasons.
+After that it's hit and miss.
 They should've have just cancelled the series after Patrick Duffy left (yes I know he came back but by then it was too far gone IMHO) Oh well season 1 is on my immediate buy list - gimme!

 Again, what about my cross over idea?
 What if they actuallly do make a movie like that.. it would be a perfect way to say goodbye to both shows.